 1. The Clinical Liaison Officer (NNBSL) will:

-- confirm the demographic data on the NSC, and contacts the designated Maternity Unit Liaison Officer or PHN to verify the contact details of the parents and their preferred first language;
+- confirm the demographic data on the NSC, and contact the designated Maternity Unit Liaison Officer or PHN to verify the contact details of the parents and their preferred first language;

 - use the address of the parents to determine which the HSE designated CF Centre the baby will be referred to;